 \textit{Step 1.} In the first step, Li and Zhang use the ideas from Buhovsky et al. to prove that if $T_n$ is an equilateral, two-dimensional triangle centered at $0$, with sidelength $3n+1$, spanned by the vectors $\xi$ and $\eta$, then there exists $C>5$ such that if $|u(x)+u(x-\xi)+u(x+\eta)|<C^{-n}|u(0)|$ for all $x\in T_{n/2}$, then $|u(x)|>C^{-n}|u(0)|$ for essentially all points of $T_n$.

-\textit{Step 2.} In the next stage, the result in the first step is used to move to three-dimensional cubes $Q_n$.
+\textit{Step 2.} In the next stage, the result from the first step is used to move to three-dimensional cubes $Q_n$.
 The following property is also proven and used: for any bounded $q$, if $u$ satisfies $\Delta_{\operatorname{d}}u=qu$ in $Q_n$, then from any point in $Q_n$ there exists a chain of points where $|u|$ decays at most exponentially.
 This is called ``the cone property''.

-\textit{Step 3.} With the results in the first two steps, it is proven that if $\Delta_{\operatorname{d}}u=qu$ in $Q_n$, then there exists a sub-plane in $Q_n$ on which $u$ cannot have worse than super-exponential decay: the subset of points such that $|u(x)|\ge \exp[-C_2n^3]|u(0)|$ has cardinality at least $C_3\frac{n^2}{\log n}$.
+\textit{Step 3.} With the results from the first two steps, it is proven that if $\Delta_{\operatorname{d}}u=qu$ in $Q_n$, then there exists a sub-plane in $Q_n$ on which $u$ cannot have worse than super-exponential decay: the subset of points such that $|u(x)|\ge \exp[-C_2n^3]|u(0)|$ has cardinality at least $C_3\frac{n^2}{\log n}$.
 Finally, Li and Zhang find many disjoint translations of $Q_{n^{1/3}}$ inside $Q_n$ and use the unique continuation principle in the previous step to conclude the proof of Theorem \ref{thm:LZ22simp}.
-As a consequence, Theorem \ref{thm:LZ22simp} can be used to prove a Wegner estimate which is suitable to adapt the strategy of Bourgain and Kenig.
+As a consequence, Theorem \ref{thm:LZ22simp} can be used to prove a Wegner estimate that is suitable for adapting the strategy of Bourgain and Kenig.

 Interestingly, deterministic unique continuation suffices in dimension $n=3$ while in the dimension $n=2$ case considered by Ding and Smart, a random version is established.
 The methods in \cite{DS20} have been recently extended in \cite{Hu24}, where a Wegner estimate is proven by using Bernoulli decompositions (see also \cite{Ain09}), to produce a localization result at the bottom of the spectrum.
 So far, Anderson localization in the discrete setting for dimensions higher than three is an open question.
 The main difficulty in proving Anderson localization in $\Z^n$ is the lack of \textit{good} theorems relate to discrete quantitative unique continuation.